mphay/Gale-Shapley/README.md

 # Gale-Shapley
+This algorithm was implemented to address the stable marriage problem.
 #
 Given: We are given two sets of elements of the same size and a list ordering the preference for each element.
 #